vessels-tech/papers/mywell/paper/paper.md

 The soil type in the district is sandy loam to clay loam and the topography is often undulating.
 The average rainfall of the district is 650 mm, and about 128,000 ha of land is under irrigation with 89,000 ha mainly dependent on groundwater.
 The Dharta watershed is about 55 km east of Udaipur city.
 The main Kharif crops in the Dharta Watershed are maize, pulses, sorghum, guar, soybeans and the Rabi crops are wheat, barley, chick pea and mustard.
 For irrigation they mainly depend on open wells or tubewells but a large proportion of open wells have dried up or they are not reliable as source of water supply.
 Many farmers have dug tubewells to a depth of up to 150 metres, but they can also dry up during summer months or drought years.

 Irrigation is widely performed using the surface method, however some farmers are rolling out sprinkler and drip systems as there is a government subsidy on the installation cost of these systems.
-Drinking water in these villages is soley from groundwater and is accessed through hand pumps, open wells or tubewells.
+Drinking water in these villages is solely from groundwater and is accessed through hand pumps, open wells or tubewells.
 Hinta village has piped water supply to most homes from a village overhead water tank constructed by the Government.
 Recently, a village overhead tank was constructed in Dharta village but most homes do not have piped water supply yet.
 Families in Sunderpura rely on hand pumps for their domestic water supply.

 ### Gujarat